 1Eastport South Manor High School, 2Northport High School, 3Bay Shore High School, 4Connetquot High School, 5 Pendleton Hauppauge High School, 6William Floyd High School, 7Shelter Island High School, 8Brookhaven National Laboratory

-High school students from Shelter Island High School (a small rural district on Shelter Island, NY nestled between the Twin Forks of Long Island) are using PDB data to answer questions about methylenetetrahydrofolate reductase (MTHFR) (3FSU, 1ZP3), an enzyme implicated in many human diseases.
+High school students from Shelter Island High School (a small rural district on Shelter Island N.Y. nestled between the Twin Forks of Long Island) are using Protein Data Bank data to answer questions about methylenetetrahydrofolate reductase (MTHFR) (3FSU, 1ZP3), an enzyme implicated in many human diseases.

 Students Francesca Frasco (class of 2018), Emma Gallagher, and Lauren Gurney are part of a multi-year research class.
 They are examining currently published PDB structures in a program known as AutoDock Vina to generate potential positions for ligands.
 They hope to learn how the enzyme works and also to verify their docking hypothesis.
 To verify their hypotheses, the students are using X-ray diffraction data they collected from the National Synchrotron Light Source II, and comparing their physical crystal structure to the PDB model using the program Coot (Crystallographic Object-Oriented Toolkit).
 Student access to the synchrotron is possible through BNL’s SPARK program.